Kdt51431/m1-m5-identity-metrics/README.md

 ## 1. Why This Matters (deployment trust, verifiable consistency)

 Deployed AI systems require measurable behavioral reliability.
-When AI assistants are integrated into critical workflows, organizations need objective evidence that systems maintain consistent identity constraints, refusal boundaries, and decision patterns over time—not just plausible outputs.
+When AI assistants are integrated into critical workflows, organizations need objective evidence that systems maintain consistent identity constraints, refusal boundaries, and decision patterns over time, not just plausible outputs.

 **The core challenge:** How do we verify an AI system returns as "the same assistant" across sessions, platform migrations, and time discontinuities?